cmss13-devs/web/rules.md

 # Rule 4: No griefing

 Griefing is the intent of one player wanting to cause grief or annoyance to other players or the server without a valid roleplay reason.
-If Staff believes that a player’s intent is to grief, action will be taken regardless of claimed intent.
+If Staff believes that a player’s intent is to grief, action can be taken regardless of claimed intent.
 Any damage caused by griefing can be repaired at the handling staff members discretion.
 If you are being griefed, don’t retaliate - Adminhelp it and you’ll get healed.
 Shooting a griefer can cause you to get in trouble as well, and the combat logs you’re generating make it harder for Staff to prove who the real griefer is.

 ## Typical Griefing